 We utilize sunlight and atmospheric CO2 to grow the algae for oil as a replacement for burning fossil fuels (which release new carbon previously stored underground).
 Additionally, by farming in saltwater on marginal land, we avoid competing with resources required for food production, such as arable farmland and freshwater.
 We estimate that at commercialization, the productivity of engineered microalgae will be 20x times greater than any existing terrestrial crop.
 This dramatic advantage underpins the scalability of our technology.

-Viridos’ vision is to lower the cost of algae biofuels through higher oil productivity and advanced agronomy.
-As we move closer to commercialization, we are developing the systems and processes that will enable our partners to deploy desert-based farms thousands of acres in size.
+Viridos’ vision is to provide scalable algae biofuels through higher algae oil productivity and advanced agronomy.
+As we move closer to commercialization, we are developing the systems and processes that will enable us and our partners to deploy farms thousands of acres in size.
 This will be the tipping point at which algae biofuel becomes an essential, scalable, and cost-competitive tool to mitigate climate change.

 Viridos’ algal biofuel delivers a 70% reduction in GHG emissions over the fossil fuels it displaces.
 And sourcing renewable energy for the operations lowers the carbon footprint of algal biofuels even further.

-Viridos’ algal strains are grown in brackish or salinated water, minimizing the need for freshwater.
+Viridos’ algal strains are grown in salt water, minimizing the need for freshwater.
 Avoiding competition for valuable freshwater resources reinforces the sustainability of the algal biofuel production process.

-Arable land in desirable climates with adequate water supply is increasingly scarce.
-Viridos’ deployment partners will farm microalgae without the use of freshwater in desert locations preserving valuable land for food production, reinforcing global food security.
+Arable land in warm climates with adequate water supply is increasingly scarce.
+Viridos’ deployment partners will farm microalgae without the use of freshwater in locations preserving valuable land for food and feed production, reinforcing global food security.

 The acreage required for growing microalgae is less than a tenth of that needed for other crops used for biofuels, such as corn, palm, and soy, making the scalability of producing biofuel more viable.

-Crude oil is a complicated mixture of hydrocarbons with varying composition, heavy metal, and sulfur impurities that require extensive refining.
-Our microalgae produce clean plant oils that can be easily converted to fuel without extensive processing.
+Crude oil is a complicated mixture of hydrocarbons with varying composition, heavy metal, and impurities that require extensive refining.
+Our microalgae produce clean plant oils that can be easily converted to fuel without extensive processing and clean-up.

 Heavy transportation requires diesel or jet fuel which is only a small fraction of the composition of crude oil.
 Our algae oil is predominantly comprised of carbon chain lengths that can be converted with minimal undesirable refining byproducts into the desired drop-in jet or diesel fuel.